shinhugh/base/readme.md

 ![Flow diagram](docs/account-delete-flow.png)

-## Internal concerns within a service
+## Internal concerns within a microservice

-*Note*: As everything in this section is within the scope of a single microservice, the term "service" in this section refers to the layer in the software stack, not a node in the microservice architecture.
-"Service" here is referring to the component that encapsulates the business logic.
+*Note*: There is a shift in scope for this section.
+As this section discusses matters that are internal to a single microservice, the term "service" in this section refers to the layer in the software stack of one microservice, not a node in the greater microservice network.
+A microservice can typically be broken down into the controller, service, and repository.
+"Service" here is referring to the stack layer that encapsulates the business logic.

 ### Validation